I was born in

 From Les Prix Nobel en 1975, Editor Wilhelm Odelberg, [Nobel Foundation], Stockholm, 1976

-This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures.
+This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/ Nobel Lectures/The Nobel Prizes.
 The information is sometimes updated with an addendum submitted by the Laureate.Copyright © The Nobel Foundation 1975

 After I received the Nobel Prize my research interest shifted to the study of naturally occurring cancers.
 I concentrated on a model system, mammary cancers induced in rats, and I spent some time learning how to work with them.
 In 1977 I returned to the Salk Institute, where I continued, with some collaborators, in the new direction, concentrating on the normal development of the gland.
 Using monoclonal antibodies against our cells we could identify several different types of cells, and proposed a role for them in the development of the gland.